akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She would walk the boundary every year after that.
 She would learn the twist of the hawthorn, the straight line of the Roman road, the dip of the old ditch, the place where the river bent and the reeds grew thick.
 The land had a language, and her father had been teaching it to her since before she could speak.

 Iron pickets had to be driven with a heavy mallet each morning, tethering the goats wherever the brush grew thickest.
-It was the goats' job to clear the land, chewing saplings and brambles right to the soil.
+It was the goats’ job to clear the land, chewing saplings and brambles right to the soil.
 No ditch or palisade protected the hall; only these cleared rings kept the forest a bowshot away.
 If that line failed, nothing remained but a thick oak door and heavy-barred shutters to block the dark.

 Likewise, her father made her sit beside him when the village reeve brought the harvest accounts.
 She had to learn to explain each number, until the tallies were as familiar as the boundaries, and the boundaries as familiar as her own breath.